oritromax/oritro-blog/src/content/blog/2025-06-07-a-hunt-for-youtube-short.md

     - AI
 categories:
     - ai
-description: This so called hunt gave me a different perspective on how hyped up AI is and how data poisoning is obscuring the results
+description: This so-called hunt gave me a different perspective on how hyped up AI is and how data poisoning is obscuring the results
 ---

-I am a big fan of everything mystry, dectective and crime drama.
-Been for a while and in my off time, i am always watching or looking for the next one.
+I am a big fan of everything mystery, detective, and crime drama.
+Have been for a while.
+In my off time, I'm always watching or looking for the next one.

-I have watched hundreds of trailers of shows in that genre and obviously youtube have a pretty good idea what i like and don't like.
+I've watched hundreds of trailers of shows in that genre, and obviously, YouTube has a pretty good idea of what I like and don't like.

-### Where it started
+### Where It Started

-So i was just browsing through youtube shorts while taking a coffee break and came across a youtube short, a clip from a movie or tv show.
+I was just browsing through YouTube Shorts while taking a coffee break and came across a short, an intriguing clip from a movie or TV show.

 ![Preview of the short](/static/2025/06/short-preview.jpeg)

-If you look at the image, you can see a few things that indicates this is a view farming account, where the uploader themselves have zero idea what this show or movie this is from.
-They probably found is in other youtube short or tiktok and uploaded it on youtube with AI voiceoever and annoying middle screen subtitle for that voiceover.
+If you look at the image, you can see a few things that indicate this is a view-farming account.
+The uploader likely has no idea what show or movie this is from.
+They probably found it on another YouTube Short or TikTok and uploaded it with an AI voiceover and an annoying middle-screen subtitle to match.

 ### Story

-> A soldier comes home to find his house has been occupied by some party people and they claim the soldier isn't the owner of the house, a women from the party claims it belongs to her boyfriend.
-Finally police is called and they confirm the house is legally owned by the soldier.
-While searching, they find the deadbody of the so called _Boyfriend_ in the basement.
+> A soldier comes home to find his house has been occupied by some party people.
+They claim the soldier isn't the owner of the house.
+A woman from the party claims it belongs to her boyfriend.
+Finally, the police are called and confirm the house is legally owned by the soldier.
+While searching, they find the dead body of the so-called _boyfriend_ in the basement.
 The dead boyfriend had a fake identity and claimed this house belonged to him.

-Thats it, where where the shorts end.
-Now being a fan of murder mystry, i was intrigued.
-Wanted to see where the story ends.
-But as you can see on the short, there is no mention of where its from.
-The comments were disabled so that didn't help.
+That's it.
+That’s where the short ends.
+Being a fan of murder mysteries, I was intrigued.
+I wanted to see where the story goes.
+But as you can see from the short, there's no mention of where it's from.
+The comments were disabled, so that didn’t help either.

-### The hunt
+### The Hunt

-In this day of overwhelming connectivity, AI and massive data collection, how hard could it be to find one series?
+In this day of overwhelming connectivity, AI, and massive data collection, how hard could it be to find one series?

-Boy i was wrong.
-So here was my initial approach, i took a screenshot and went to google image search, the same image you can see up there.
-Thinking, google image definately at least can tell me who the actor in the image is.
+Boy, was I wrong.
+Here's how I initially approached it: I took a screenshot and went to Google Image Search—the same image you can see above.
+I figured Google would at least be able to identify the actor.

-***It Couldn't***
+***It Couldn't.***

 ![Google Search Result](https://img.shost.vip/i/625d7e43-41e2-43b4-b79c-f068b6114f92.png)

-It found the same short upload by a few other people, and all those had the same issue, comment disabled, annoying AI subtitle and no clue where this episode came from.
+It found the same short uploaded by a few other people—all with the same issues: comments disabled, annoying AI subtitles, and no clue about the source.

 **Gemini**

-Surely, Gemini could help, it has the knowledge base of the entire google search engine ( _or so i thought_ ).
+Surely Gemini could help.
+It has the knowledge base of the entire Google search engine (_or so I thought_).

-First i tried to give Gemini the exact context i saw in the short, written description of the video.
+First, I gave Gemini the exact context I saw in the short—a written description.

 ![Gemini with written story description](https://img.shost.vip/i/cd55ed6e-5d99-47f5-a69b-e49eabc49d54.png)

-I intentionally kept it vague, trying to see if gemini could pick it up.
+I intentionally kept it vague to see if Gemini could pick it up.

 **Warrior?**

-It picked a movie called warrior, and that was hillarious.
-I am a big fan of tom hardy and watched everything he ever have been.
-I saw the Warrior movie and it has absolutely nothing to do with it.
+It picked a movie called *Warrior*, which was hilarious.
+I'm a big fan of Tom Hardy and have watched everything he’s ever done.
+I saw *Warrior*, and it has absolutely nothing to do with this.

-But i admit, my prompt was definately Vague.
-So i tried again.
+But I admit, my prompt was definitely vague.
+So I tried again.

 ![Gemini with broader text description of the story](https://img.shost.vip/i/84e147b5-2aef-4984-9d8a-c1f2a043efb3.png)

-_this was a voice prompt, so a few words got mangled_
+_This was a voice prompt, so a few words got mangled._

-It failed misrably again, the answer it came up with, again, completely wrong.
+It failed miserably again.
+The answer it came up with was, again, completely wrong.

 **ChatGPT**

-So lets try the OG.
-ChatGPT.
+So I tried the OG—ChatGPT.

 ![ChatGPT with story description as prompt](https://img.shost.vip/i/01443060-e8a8-4eba-87fa-681a8249954b.png)

-Again i first went with the description of the story and something interesting happened.
-In the screenshot above you can see it mentioned two links.
+I first went with the description of the story, and something interesting happened.
+In the screenshot above, you can see it mentioned two links.

-In a very wrong way, its correct, those are the clip where this story unfolds.
-The youtube link is the exact clip i saw which drove me in this rabbithole.
+In a very wrong way, it's correct—those are the clips where this story unfolds.
+The YouTube link is the exact clip I saw that drove me down this rabbit hole.

-But it failed to reference which movie or tv show this clip is from.
-Not good.
+But it failed to reference which movie or TV show the clip is from.
+Not great.

-> But keep this ChatGPT answer in mind, it will be important later.
+> But keep this ChatGPT answer in mind—it will be important later.

 ---

-At this point, after the AI failure, i wanted to do some manual investigation.
+At this point, after the AI failure, I decided to do some manual investigation.

 ### The Manual Hunt

-In the clip, i noticed an actor i have seen before in many places.
+In the clip, I recognized an actor I’ve seen before in many places.
 He played the father of __Sarah Walker__ in __Chuck__.

-> Don't care about what anyone says, chuck is one of the best series i have ever seen from a comedic perspective with a slight hint of thriller and spy-esc. <https://en.wikipedia.org/wiki/Chuck_(TV_series)>
+> Don’t care what anyone says—*Chuck* is one of the best series I’ve ever seen from a comedic perspective with a slight hint of thriller and spy-genre. <https://en.wikipedia.org/wiki/Chuck_(TV_series)>

-After jumping into IMDB, i found the actors name is __Gary Cole__.
+After checking IMDb, I found the actor’s name is __Gary Cole__.

-Looking into his IMDB list of Credits, i immediately noticed NCIS.
+Looking into his IMDb list of credits, I immediately noticed *NCIS*.

-Few things clicked in my mind.
+A few things clicked:

-- Military Man
+- Military man
-- Murder Investigation
+- Murder investigation
-- People Dressed in Blue windbreaker in the video
+- People dressed in blue windbreakers in the video

-Anyone who have ever watches a good procedural investigation fiction show, knows NCIS.
+Anyone who has ever watched a good procedural investigation fiction show knows *NCIS*.

-So i tried a second time with Gemini, this time i had a more restricted query for __Gemini__.
+So I tried again with Gemini, this time using a more restricted query.

 ![Second attempt with Gemini, with restricted prompt](https://img.shost.vip/i/2105678b-96db-4b53-b60d-4f8f9b8e0bc6.png)

-It immediately finds the episode of the show.
-Two things to note here,
+It immediately found the episode.

+Two things to note here:

-- The AI narrator of the short mistakenly said the name of the fake owner is harry, its HAL
+- The AI narrator of the short mistakenly said the fake owner's name is Harry—it’s *Hal*.
-- My prompt was very narrow, but it worked because of the restrictive nature of it
+- My prompt was very narrow, but it worked because of how specific it was.

-### AI knowledge poisoning
+### AI Knowledge Poisoning

-I mentioned the word AI poisoning, some might wonder why.
-Its not exactly the right term.
-And it should be LLM knowledge poisoning, but i digress.
+I mentioned the term "AI poisoning."
+Some might wonder why.
+It's not exactly the right term—it should be "LLM knowledge poisoning," but I digress.

-What happened here, especially with ChatGPT, is what commonly known in the internet as Circle Jerk.
-I am asking it to find information about something, while its referencing the same clip where i got the question from.
-Because of the number of times this clip has been uploaded without referencing the actual show, it somewhat have a heavier weight when it comes to search and it became the defacto source of truth.
-Instead of looking for a movie or show with a similar story line, it kept going back to the same group of videos cause it had the right caption mentioning the exact same scenario.
+What happened here, especially with ChatGPT, is what’s commonly known online as a circle jerk.
+I asked it to find information about something, and it kept referencing the same clip I saw, because of how many times that clip has been uploaded without attribution.
+This gave it a heavier weight in search results, making it the de facto source of truth.

+Instead of looking for a movie or show with a similar storyline, it kept going back to those same videos because they had the “right” caption.

-__What happened with Gemini__: I have no idea, why it kept showing me movies that sometimes have zero soldiers in it or stories have no resemblences with it.
+__What happened with Gemini?__ I have no idea.
+It kept suggesting movies with zero soldiers or relevance to the story.

-And this comes the end of my saga.
+And that brings us to the end of this saga.
 Is this important?
 Nope.
-I just had to document this for the sake of history, how reuploading the same video with same shitty caption generation and AI subtitle could potentially give it a higher weight in search result, obscuring the actual result.
-NCIS is a popular enough show that it shouldv'e been the first result, even if i gave it the wrong name of the person.
-It didn't.
-Something to think about, isn't it?
+But I had to document this for the sake of history—how re-uploading the same video with low-effort AI-generated subtitles can elevate misinformation to the top, obscuring the actual truth.

+*NCIS* is popular enough that it should’ve been the first result—even if I had the name slightly wrong.
+It wasn’t.

+Something to think about, isn’t it?